agent0521/Java_TicTacToe/README.md

 ## Another way:

-1. 1.Extract the folder and open it.
+1. Extract the folder and open it.

 2. Double click on the jar file named "Server_FloydAlmazar1.jar".